Our Review Process

 Diabetes-friendly diet chart

 Diabetes is an issue where the blood glucose levels spike high due to the body’s inability to either produce or respond to the hormone called insulin.
 This leads to abnormal metabolism of carbohydrates and elevates the blood glucose levels in the body.
-It is crucial to understand this issue so that it can be controlled by following a diet chart for diabetes.
+It is crucial to understand this issue so that it can be controlled by following a diet chart for diabetes patient in India.
 Food plays an important role in controlling diabetes.
-As food is the source of energy needed by the body and certain foods help lower blood glucose levels, it is better to follow a sugar diet chart to stabilise the blood glucose levels and prevent complications related to diabetes.
+As food is the source of energy needed by the body and certain foods help lower blood glucose levels, it is better to follow a sugar patient diet chart to stabilise the blood glucose levels and prevent complications related to diabetes.
 Know about diabetes treatment in pregnancy.

 South Indian Breakfast for People with Diabetes